Amrit-koul/MyRestaurant/README.md

 # My Restaurant Website

-Welcome to the elegant and modern Italian fine dining website.
+Welcome to the modern Italian fine dining website.
 This repository contains the source code for our restaurant website.This project showcases a responsive and user-friendly website for a restaurant, featuring essential pages like Home, About, Menu, and Contact.

 ## Table of Contents